HomeGuidesRecipesAPI ExplorerForumSandboxSupport

 📘

-Sending an invoice changes its status from draft to issued, and the issued_date field is automatically set to the current date and time.
+• Sending a draft invoice changes its status to issued, and the issued_date field is automatically set to the current date and time.
 Issued invoices can no longer be edited.

 Resend an invoice